kassio/neoterm/README.md

 ### Troubleshooting

-Most standard file extensions for the above REPLs are picked up by Neovim's default filetype plugins.
+Most standard file extensions for the above REPLs are picked up by Neovim/Vim's default filetype plugins.
 However, there are two exceptions:
 * Julia `.jl` files, which are detected as `filetipe=lisp`
 * Idris `.idr`, `.lidr` files which are not recognised as any filetype To fix this, either install a suitable plugin for the language or add something like